Leonardo2718/Quark_Note_Taker/README.md

 ##Quick start guide
 1. Make sure you have all dependencies installed and that they all work correctly
 2. Start Quark by running the file `quark.py`
+3. Quark will prompt you to create a new notes directory.
+By default, it will create it as `[HOME_DIRECTORY]/QuarkNotes/`.
+Once the notes directory has been created, Quark will make a cope of this file to your new directory.
-3. Navigate to `File->Open` or type `Ctrl+O` to bring up the open file dialog
+4. Navigate to `File->Open` or type `Ctrl+O` to show a dialog that you can use to open a file/note
-4. Open the file `README.md` (this file!)
+5. Open the file `README.md`
-5. If it opens and displays correctly, then Quark is working!
+6. If it opens and displays correctly, then Quark is working!
-6. Optional: customize quark to your liking by modifying any of the following files
+7. Optional: customize quark to your liking by modifying any of the following files
     - `config.json`
     - `themes/default.css`
     - `html-template/htmlDoc_start.html`